All our Critical Information Summaries are available for download below.

 MATE Communicate operates both sales and customer support services on a callback system.

-If you call 1300 876 283 during our operating hours and all of our representatives are on the phone, our overflow service answers your call where you can leave a message regarding your issue or enquiry.
+If you call 1300 876 283 during our operating hours and all of our representatives are on the phone, you can leave a voicemail.

 We then return your call.
-We aim to return all customer service calls within one (1) hour and all new sales calls within 24 hours, though in busy/peak periods call back times may be longer.
+We aim to return all customer service calls within one (1) hour, though in busy/peak periods call back times may be longer.

 We believe this call back system is the best method of responding to all enquiries as quickly and efficiently as possible.
 This also negates the need for you to wait on hold for excessive amounts of time.